terasky-int/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Exam-Dump-With-Solution/AWS SAA-03 Solution.md

 Which solution will meet these requirements with the LEAST operational overhead?

 A. Store the credentials as secrets in AWS Secrets Manager.
 Use multi-Region secret replication for the required Regions.
 Configure Secrets Manager to rotate the secrets on a schedule.

-AWS Secrets Manager allows you to store, manage, and rotate secrets, such as database credentials, across multiple AWS Regions.
-By enabling multi-Region secret replication, you can replicate the secrets across the required Regions to allow for seamless rotation of the credentials during maintenance activities.
+- AWS Secrets Manager allows you to store, manage, and rotate secrets, such as database credentials, across multiple AWS Regions.
+By enabling multi-region secret replication, you can replicate the secrets across the required Regions to allow for seamless rotation of the credentials during maintenance activities.
 Additionally, Secrets Manager provides automatic rotation of secrets on a schedule, which would minimize the operational overhead of rotating the credentials on a monthly basis.
 -----------------------------------------------------------------------------------

 14] A company runs an ecommerce application on Amazon EC2 instances behind an Application Load Balancer.
 The instances run in an Amazon EC2 Auto Scaling group across multiple Availability Zones.
 The Auto Scaling group scales based on CPU utilization metrics.
 The ecommerce application stores the transaction data in a MySQL 8.0 database that is hosted on a large EC2 instance.